SunYuri97/SunYuri97.github.io/_pages/about.md

 **Yulin Sun**

 - The goal of this competition is to detect freezing of gait (FOG), a debilitating symptom that afflicts many people with Parkinson's disease.
 Participants develop machine learning models trained on data collected from a wearable 3D lower-back sensor.
 By doing so, their work will help researchers gain a better understanding of when and why FOG episodes occur.
-Ranked 51st (top 4%) among 1361 teams from 83 countries, and won the silver medal in the competition.
+- Ranked 51st (top 4%) among 1361 teams from 83 countries. silver medalist.
 </div>
 </div>